Selena Gomez And Justin Bieber ‘Break Up’ — Sort Of — After Rekindling Romance, ‘E! News’ Reports

 — Petra VI͛cs (@Petra_Vics) March 7, 2018

-Meanwhile, other rumors about Selena Gomez and Justin Bieber indicates that there is no trouble in their relationship at all after Life & Style magazine suggested that the two might already be “talking babies” after Jeremy Bieber and his new wife, Chelsey, announced that they are expecting a baby girl.
+Meanwhile, other rumors about Selena Gomez and Justin Bieber indicate that there is no trouble in their relationship at all after Life & Style magazine suggested that the two might already be “talking babies” after Justin’s dad Jeremy Bieber and his new wife, Chelsey, announced that they are expecting a baby girl.

 Based on the report, the Wizards of Waverly Place actress was impressed with how her beau acted around Chelsey’s 10-year-old daughter Allie and his half-siblings, 9-year-old Jazmyn and 8-year-old Jaxon.